plogs/asopposedtowhat.com/content/posts/trans-gentry.md

 your experiences.
 It's all socially constructed.

-Really, I thought?
-Interesting.
-So then I wondered what would happen if I threw _my_ hat into the _it's all socially constructed_ ring.
+Really?
+I wondered.
+It's all socially constructed?
+What happens, then, if I throw _my_ hat into the _it's all socially constructed_ ring.

 Turns out I'm transgentry.